Meet Kiriko, Overwatch's First Support Hero in 3 Years

-Support players in Overwatch have been waiting for a new hero since March 19, 2019, but our wait will soon be over with the release of Kiriko, Overwatch's newest healer.
+Meet Overwatch's newest hero, Kiriko.
 Yes, the rumored fox spirit girl is real, and we're only a few weeks away from trying her out.
 Returning Overwatch players will unlock Kiriko (as well as new heroes Sojourn and Junker Queen) immediately, while new players can unlock her through the seasonal battle pass.
+Kiriko is the game's first new support-class hero since Baptiste launched in March 2019, and I can't wait to test her out in-game.

 Looking for lore drops?
 Kiriko has close ties to the game's Kanezaka deathmatch map and the heroes Genji and Hanzo.
-Kirko's mother -- a ninja master -- trained both Genji and Hanzo, with a young Kiriko training alongside them where she could.
+Kirko's mother -- a ninja master -- trained both Genji and Hanzo, with a young Kiriko training alongside them.
 Now Kiriko combines her ninja training with the protective and healing abilities she learned from her grandmother.

 Kiriko almost seems like she was engineered in a lab to appeal to players.
 You like playing support?
 Here you go.
 You like ninjas?
 Ta-da.
 Foxes?
 Your ultimate is a fox.
 And, honestly, that laboratory formula is working.